mjmaurya/Django-Rest-API-CRUD/readme.md

 # Django Rest API CRUD

-*This is a Django Rest API Project In this Project I have Implemented RUD operation in Rest API.*
+*This is a Django Rest API Project In this Project I have Implemented CRUD operation in Rest API.*

 ### CRUD
    - C- Create- POST